ottomann1/slowchat/readme.md

+## About this project

+This was my final weekend assignment for salt, it was a sort of technical assessment where we were tested on our highest capabilities during 3 days.

+So this is the result!

 ## Otto Kostmanns final weekend assignment

 Welcome to this amazing piece of software.
 A group messaging app where messages go on a cooldown for an hour before you can fetch them and fetching is limited.